 30 arc-second grids using SF1 data

-The TIGER/Line files are converted to ArcInfo coverages and joined to the SF1 field variables.
+The TIGER/Line files are then joined to the SF1 field variables.
 The density of the variable being gridded is calculated for each census block, for example the number of foreign born residents per square kilometer.
 A 30 arc-second quadrilateral grid is intersected with the census block coverage.
 This divides each census block into pieces that fit into the grid cells.
 The total count for the grid cell is calculated by taking the area of each census block piece within the grid cell, multiplying it by the density of the variable being gridded, and summing these values for all census block pieces in the grid cell.

 30 arc-second grids using SF3 data